GraphQL-Training/lightweight-graphql-react/slides.md

 ???

-We are
+We are deliberately not using the GraphQL tooling because we want to understand what is going on under the hood.

-deliberately not using the GraphQL tooling because we want to understand what is going on under the covers; however you should recognise that GraphQL tooling is something that you should definitely use when it comes to making a real GraphQL project.
+It's important to recognise that you SHOULD use GraphQL tooling in your production projects as it will save you a lot of work and hopefully reduce the number of errors.

 So without further and do let's get started